ericbmerritt/blog/_posts/2012-11-15-team-development-with-github.md

 * Make sure that the Developer's changes rebase or merge cleanly with the Canonical branch that is being targeted.
-* Make sure that the code compiles cleanly without warnings and all related tests pass (this should actually be done by an automated tool).
+* Make sure that the code compiles cleanly without warnings and all related tests pass (this should be done by an automated tool).

-If any of these steps fail the Reviewer should push back on the original Developer to make fix the code.
+If any of these steps fail the Reviewer should push back on the original Developer to fix the code.
 This may take several iterations. *That is completely fine*.
-This is normal development, we are Engineers and we want to create a well engineered, maintainable product.
+This is normal development; we are Engineers, and we want to create a well engineered, maintainable product.
 The above steps are the *minimal* steps that need to be done ensure this standard.
 Sub-par code should never make it into Canonical simply because the Developer is annoyed with the process or the or